Skip to content

 Add an API

-We’ll also add an API to query our database.
+We’ll use a Lambda function as an API to query our database.
 Add the following to your sst.config.ts below the database config.

 sst.config.ts